© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Promontory fort on Barrow Hill is a scheduled monument protected by Historic England under reference 1016738.
 View the official record →

-Promontory fort on Barrow Hill is a prehistoric defensive enclosure situated in Somerset.
+Promontory fort on Barrow Hill is a prehistoric hillfork located in Somerset, England, occupying a naturally defensive promontory position.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016738.

 Promontory fort on Barrow Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016738.